 Naturally businesses want to know as much about applicants as they can when advertising jobs, however since the Equality Act was passed there are now several rules that employers must abide by.
 Knowing about the general health of an applicant may seem necessary for ultimately deciding who to hire, however businesses can’t just ask whatever health questions they want.
 By law, employers are only permitted to ask health related questions to ensure applicants can carry out the essential functions of the job.
 Applicants who feel that they are being asked health questions unlawfully can take the employer to a tribunal or even complain to the Equality and Human Rights Commission.
 Further health questions can only be asked after the job has been offered to the applicant.

 Making a Friendly Working Environment

 Showing an understanding of and supporting employees with a disability can go a long way.
-Research from the National Resource Centre on ADHD found that 25-40% of adults with ADHD have a co-existing anxiety disorder.
+Research from the National Resource Centre on ADHD found that somewhere between 25-40% of adults with ADHD also have an anxiety disorder as well.
 Allowing employees with ADHD to delegate non-core aspects of their job that they find more difficult or stressful can reduce pressure and relieve stress, allowing them to minimise overall anxiety and maximise productivity at work.

 Disabled employees are often afraid to talk about their disability out of fear being viewed as a less capable employee and the effect it may have on their career progression.
 Ensuring confidentiality by clarifying with the employee exactly who can see their occupational health assessment (or other health related information) can ensure staff feel valued by their employer and also helps to build trust.